KevinBongart/globaleater/README.markdown

-# WorldFood
+# Global Eater

-WorldFood is your personnal to-eat list.
+Global Eater is your personnal to-eat list.
 It integrates with Facebook to authenticate users and with Yelp to find local restaurants.

 I made this application with Rails one night I was hungry.